St Germans, Cornwall: Cricket

 In the late 19th Century the Earl of St Germans had a cricket ground purposely built about a mile West of St Germans along the B3249.
 The sloping land was excavated and tree trunks were laid as a base before being covered with top soil to give a flat playing surfaces thus making it one of the first purpose built cricket grounds in the county.
 St Germans Cricket Club played on the ground until folding in the early 1970s.
 From 1975 the ground has been the home ground of Tideford Cricket Club who re-located from a site they had been using near Trerulefoot.
 The views from the ground stretch out to the East as far as Maker Church (7 miles away) and several miles to the South across the valley to the Plymouth – Penzance railway line.
 To the North the ground is bordered by woods.
 Whilst the ground is very picturesque the facilities are basic with no mains electricity available (quoted £15K for installation in the 1990s).
 Tideford Cricket Club runs 2 adult teams (Cornwall Cricket League) and several junior age group teams (West Devon Youth League).

+Cornish wrestling

+Cornish wrestling tournaments, for prizes, have been held in St Germans.